Qutb Minar complex: Alai Darwaza

-The Alai Darwaza is a main gateway from the southern side of the qutub.
-It was built by the second Khalji Sultan of Delhi, Ala-ud-din Khalji in 1311 AD, who also added a court to the pillared to the eastern side.
-The domed gateway is decorated with red stone and inlaid white marble decorations, inscriptions in Naskh script, latticed stone screens and showcases the remarkable craftsmanship of the Turkish artisans who worked on it.
+The Alai Darwaza is a main gateway from the southern side of the Qutub.
+It was built by the second Khalji, Sultan of Delhi, Ala-ud-din Khalji in 1311 AD, who also added a court to the pillared hall to the eastern side, it was to serve as one of four grand gates for his vast expansion to the Quwwat-ul-Islam mosque..
+The domed gateway is decorated with red stone and inlaid white marble decorations, inscriptions in Naskh script, latticed stone screens, and showcases the remarkable craftsmanship of the Turkish artisans who worked on it.
 This is the first building in India to employ Islamic architecture principles in its construction and ornamentation.

 The Slave dynasty did not employ true Islamic architecture styles and used false domes and false arches.
 This makes the Alai Darwaza, the earliest example of first true arches and true domes in India.
+However, the unusually thick walls and shallow dome indicate that the builders had not yet mastered constructing domes.
 It is considered to be one of the most important buildings built in the Delhi sultanate period.
 With its pointed arches and spearhead of fringes, identified as lotus buds, it adds grace to the Quwwat-ul-Islam mosque to which it served as an entrance.